Get ready to go abroad with peace of mind thanks to our special offers!

 Conclusion

 Getting a local phone number should probably be the first thing you do upon arrival in France.
-It will make life easier for you when you eventually try to open a bank account, apply for jobs, or find an apartment.
+It will make life easier for you when you eventually try to open a bank account, apply for jobs, or look for an apartment.

 The choice of operator and plan depends on your budget and needs.
 However, since they don’t require a proof of address, Free Mobile is our recommendation.